-- 1. DATA COMMUNICATION
+- 1. DATA COMMUNICATION SYSTEM AND COMPONENTS

-- 2. DATA COMMUNICATION MODES AND TYPES
+- 2. TRANSMISSION MEDIA

-- 3. NETWORKS
+- 3. Networks and its types

-- 4. TYPES OF NETWORKS
+- 4. NETWORK TOPOLOGIES

-- 5. COMMUNICATION MEDIA
+- 5. DATA COMMUNICATION DEVICES

-7.1 Data Communication
+5.1 Data Communication

 Data communication is a process of transferring data electronically from one place to another.
 Data can be transferred by using some transmission media.
 Transmission media may be wired or wireless.
 Data may consist of text, graphics and sound etc. An electromagnetic or light wave used to transmit data from one place to another is called a signal.
 Transmission of data from one place to another place in the form of signals is called transmission.

-7.2 Data Communication System
+5.2 Data Communication System

 For data transmission we need a proper combination of different devices and other components which can transfer data from one place to another smoothly and efficiently.
 That set of devices and other components is called data communication system.
 There are five basic components of data communication system.
 Basic Components of Data Communication System: